5 Inference for simple linear regression

 5.7.1.1 One vs. two-sided hypotheses

 A one-sided hypothesis test imposes some information about the direction of the parameter, e.g., that is positive (\(> 0\)) or negative ( \(< 0\)).
 Given this information imposed by the direction of the alternative hypothesis, it requires less evidence to reject the null hypothesis in favor of the alternative.
-Therefore, such a one-sided hypothesis should only be used if (1) there is some indication from previous knowledge or research that the relationship between the response variable and the predictor being tested is in a particular direction, or (2) only one direction of the relationship between the response and predictor being tested is relevant for the research.
+Therefore, it is best to only use such a one-sided hypothesis if (1) there is some indication from previous knowledge or research that the relationship between the response variable and the predictor being tested is in a particular direction, or (2) only one direction of the relationship between the response and predictor being tested is relevant for the research.
 Outside of these two scenarios, it is not advisable to use the one-sided hypothesis, as there could appear to be a statistically significant relationship between the two variables merely by chance of how the hypotheses were constructed.

 5.7.2 Generate the null distribution

-In the same way a trial in the U.S. judicial system is conducted assuming a defendant is innocent unless there is sufficient evidence proving otherwise, hypothesis tests are conducted assuming the null hypothesis \(H_0\) is true with the objective of assessing the strength of evidence against the null hypothesis.
-Based on the hypotheses defined in Section 5.7.1, a hypothesis test for the slope is conducted under the assumption that \(\beta_1 = 0\) , no linear relationship between the response and predictor variables.
+Recall that hypothesis tests are conducted assuming the null hypothesis \(H_0\) is true.
+Based on the hypotheses defined in Section 5.7.1, a hypothesis test for the slope is conducted under the assumption \(\beta_1 = 0\) , that there is no linear relationship between the response and predictor variables.

-To assess the evidence, we need to use a simulation-based method to approximate the sampling distribution of the sample slope \(\hat{\beta}_1\) , assuming \(H_0: \beta_1 = 0\) is true.
+To assess the evidence, we will use a simulation-based method to approximate the sampling distribution of the sample slope \(\hat{\beta}_1\) assuming \(H_0: \beta_1 = 0\) is true.
 This distribution, called the null distribution, allows us to understand the sample-to-sample variability under the scenario in which the true population slope equals 0.
-To get this new distribution, we need a new simulation method, called permutation sampling.
+The distribution is similar to the bootstrap distribution in Section 8.6.2 in that we use it to understand sample-to-sample variability in the estimated slopes.
+The difference between the two distributions is where the center lies.
+The center for the bootstrap distribution in Section 8.6.2 was at the value of \(\hat{\beta}_1\) estimated from the data.
+The center of the null distribution, however, is the null hypothesized value of 0.
+Therefore, to get the null distribution for hypothesis testing, we will use a different simulation method, called permutation sampling.

-In permutation sampling the values of the predictor variable are randomly paired with values of the response, creating a new sample the same size as the original data.
+In permutation sampling the values of the predictor variable are randomly paired with values of the response, thus generating a new sample of the same size as the original data.
 The process of randomly pairing the values of the response and the predictor variables simulates the null hypothesized condition that there is no linear relationship between the two variables.

-2. Fit the linear model to each of the \(n_{iter}\) permutation samples to obtain \(n_{iter}\) values of \(\hat{\beta}_1\), the estimated slope.
-There will also be \(n_{iter}\) estimates of \(\beta_0\), but we will ignore those for now since we are focusing on inference for the slope.
+- Fit the linear model to each of the \(n_{iter}\) permutation samples to obtain \(n_{iter}\) values of \(\hat{\beta}_1\), the estimated slope.
+There will also be \(n_{iter}\) values of \(\hat{\beta}_0\) the estimated intercepts, but we will ignore those for now because we are focused on inference for the slope.

-3. Collect the \(n_{iter}\) values \(\hat{\beta}_1\) from the previous step to obtain the simulated null distribution.
-This is an approximation of the distribution of values \(\hat{\beta}_1\) takes if we repeatedly take samples the same size as the original data and fit the linear model to each sample, assuming the true value of the population slope \(\beta_1\) equals 0.
-We use this distribution to understand the sample-to-sample variability we expect in \(\hat{\beta}_1\) under the null hypothesis.
+- The \(n_{iter}\) values of \(\hat{\beta}_1\) from the previous step make up the simulated null distribution.
+This is an approximation of the distribution of \(\hat{\beta}_1\) values if we were to repeatedly take samples the same size as the original data and fit the linear model to each sample, under the assumption that the null hypothesis \(\beta_0\) is true.
+We use this distribution to understand the expected sample-to-sample variability in the values of \(\hat{\beta}_1\) under the null hypothesis.

 Let’s look at an example and generate the the null distribution to test the hypotheses in Equation 5.5.